HONESTY/ETHICS IN ACADEMIC WORK

 Any submitted materials that are found to be duplicated in part or in their entirety from any source; online, print, digital media, classmates, previous students, etc., will constitute a violation of the above-mentioned expectation.

 Student behavior deemed by myself to violate the above expectation will be subject to disciplinary action.
 The course of disciplinary action will be as follows:

 - For a first offense the student(s) involved will receive, at a minimum, a grade of zero for the assigned work.

 - For a second offense, in the same or a different course, the student(s) will receive, at a minimum, a failing grade for that course.

 - For a third offense, the student(s) will be recommended for suspension and their case will be referred to judicial affairs.

-Official Policies on Honesty/EthicsRIT / Expectation of Academic Integrity
+Official Policies on Honesty/EthicsRIT / What is Academic Integrity?

 RIT / Policy D08.0 Student Academic Integrity Policy